suncoast-devs/handbook/lessons/full-stack-build-an-app/05-create-first-migrations.md

 One way to accomplish this is to create a seeding sql script.

-Create a file `seeds.sql` and, using the following as an example, create your sample data.
+Create a file `exampledata.sql` and, using the following as an example, create your sample data.

 Save this file in the `Models` directory.